 — The RSNXE that the Authenticator sent in its Beacon or Probe Response frame, if this element is present in the Beacon or Probe Response frame that the Authenticator sent.

+— When SAE is used, optionally contains the Privacy Public Key KDE.

 Modify C.3 (REVme/D5.0 P5555 L49) as indicated: